Evoldevelop/various-algorithms/README.md

 1. Run it and enjoy.
 2. Type "quit" to terminate the program.

+Apart from this "game", there is also different executable algorithms like sorting algorithms.
 ## Observations
 For this project, I did not keep in mind producing a good code apart from the algorithms code.
 Interface implementations could be done, but